anthonysharpy/sandbank/README.md

 Data is written to disk slowly over time.
 The frequency at which this is done, as well as a number of other things, is configurable in `Config.cs`.
 By default, the database aims to write any change to disk in under 10 seconds.

-Sandbank attempts to shut itself down gracefully in the background when the server stops.
+Sandbank attempts to shut itself down gracefully in the background when the game stops, saving all remaining data.
 However, it is still recommended to call `Shutdown()` before an anticipated server shutdown to ensure that the database is terminated properly.
-If the server crashes or if the server process is suddenly terminated, any data that is not written to disk by that point is lost.
+If the server crashes or if the server process is suddenly terminated, any data that is not written to disk by that point will probably be lost.

-# Updating the library

-Due to the fact that the library stores your settings in a code file (`Config.cs`), if you update the library from within s&box, any settings you have configured in this file will get wiped.
-To avoid this, you have the following options:

-- Create a backup of `Config.cs` before updating.
-- Clone and update the library via Git, which will allow you to fetch the latest code without conflicts.

 # Contributions